Grand National 2022: Pinstickers’ guide to all the runners and riders

 24) ANIBALE FLY (Tony Martin) 6

-Finished fourth in 2018 and fifth in 2019, having been placed in the Cheltenham Gold Cup on his previous start on both occasions.
+Finished fourth in 2018 and and fifth in 2019, having been placed in the Cheltenham Gold Cup on his previous start on both occasions.
 However, he was pulled up in last year’s renewal and it would be quite a surprise if he manages to win it at the fourth attempt at the age of 12.

 25) DINGO DOLLAR (Sandy Thomson) 5